Saturated Fats Foods What You Need to Know

 food labels

-Remember, foods with less than 0.5 grams of saturated fat per serving can be labeled as having no saturated fat17.
-Also, be aware of trans fats, which can raise cholesterol levels and are often found in fast food and fried items17.
-By reading food labels and making smart choices, you can manage your saturated fat intake and live healthier.
+Remember, foods with less than 0.5 grams of saturated fat per serving can be labeled as having no saturated fat.
+Also be aware of trans fats which can raise cholesterol levels and are often found in fast food and fried items.
+By reading food labels and making smart choices you can manage your saturated fat intake and live healthier.

 Nutrition Facts 1 Serving 2 Servings